Typst in Production

 Next step¶

-Depending on where you are on your Typst journey, the next step is one of them:
+Depending on where you are on your Typst journey, the next step is one of the following:

 - Discover how to use Typst from another programming language (Python, R, JavaScript or Rust)